dd-harp/mini-mash/scratch/algorithm.md

 ## human simulation on first time step

 Because we do not model deaths or births in the human component, a description of the algorithm for `simulate_human_pop` is even simpler.
 Again, for non-zero $E_{H}$, we do a similar process as to the initial mosquito incubating individuals to sample the initial state.
-The difference is that the random variable which is sampled and added to `E2I_human` is now described by $Unif(-LEP,0)+LEP$, following the same argument.
+The difference is that the random variable which is sampled and added to `E2I_human` is now described by $Unif(-\tau_{LEP},0)+\tau_{LEP}$, following the same argument.
+On the first time step there are no queued infection events known to occur over this step, so the queue data structure `M2H_bloodmeal` is empty.

 The only Poisson process in the human model is that governing the $I\rightarrow S$ transition, firing at intensity $r I_{H}$.
 It competes with the deterministic events queued in `E2I_human`.
 The same update procedure based on the MNRM used for the mosquitos can be used to simulate the humans.